-After the war, he devoted himself mainly to ethnic reconciliation and the return of refugees.
+After the war he devoted himself mainly to ethnic reconciliation and the return of refugees.
 Demaçi became chair of the Committee for Mutual Understanding, Tolerance and Coexistence, representing all ethnic groups in Kosovo, 'because Kosovo belongs to everyone' and 'we want a free, democratic and multi-ethnic society'.
-He is still a political opinion-leader in Kosovo, advocating, in 2015, change in the electoral system in Kosovo, against a backdrop of resumed talks between Pristina and Belgrade.
+He is still a political opinion-leader in Kosovo, advocating change in the electoral system in Kosovo, against a backdrop of resumed talks between Pristina and Belgrade in 2015.

-Demaçi participated in the founding conference of the Sakharov Prize Network in 2008.
+Demaçi participated in the founding conference of the SPN in 2008.